-Items such as a laptops, camera and smartphone chargers will need adapters.
+Items such as a laptop computers, camera chargers and iPod chargers will need adapters.
 The plug prongs in Italy are round, with the electricity flowing at 230v in 50Hz cycles.
 You will need to purchase an adapter prior to leaving the US.